brianbixby/Portfolio-React/README.md

 ## Description

 This single-page application is my portfolio.
-Additionally, it features a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
-The application also functions offline.
-I utilized [Create React App](https://create-react-app.dev/), and [Redux](https://redux.js.org/) for the front end, along with associated packages for routing and styling.
+Additionally, I utilized [Create React App](https://create-react-app.dev/), and [Redux](https://redux.js.org/) for the front end, along with associated packages for routing and styling.

 ## Table of Contents